mtumilowicz/cryptography-rsa-workshop/README.md

 * structure of a message can give attackers clues about its content
 * padding: adding randomized data to hide the original formatting
     * using the word padding for RSA is by now rather incorrect
+        * RSA without padding is also called Textbook RSA
     * old padding schemes for RSA did simply extend the message before converting a number
     * newer schemes actually alter the message itself as well
         * example: OAEP